-- 1. Each fact proposed in disputing a movant's proposed factual statement and all additional facts proposed by the non-moving party must be supported by admissible evidence.
+- 1. Each fact proposed in disputing a moving party's proposed factual statement and all additional facts proposed by the responding party must be supported by admissible evidence.
 The court will not search the record for evidence.
 To support a proposed fact, you may use evidence as described in Procedure I.C.1. a. through f. - 2.
-The court will not consider any factual propositions made in response to the movant's proposed facts that are not supported properly and sufficiently by admissible evidence.
+The court will not consider any factual propositions made in response to the moving party's proposed facts that are not supported properly and sufficiently by admissible evidence.

 III.
-REPLY
+REPLY BY MOVING PARTY